UE and VR Development Technical Notes

 }

-UE does not directly provide a separate way in IDesktopPlatform to get the list of engines registered by users using UnrealVersionSelector.
+UE does not directly provide an API in IDesktopPlatfrom for obtaining the list of engines registered by users through the UnrealVersionSelector.

-However, it includes functionality in EnumerateEngineInstallations to fetch per-user installations engines from the registry:
+However, it writes the function to obtain per-user installations engines from the registry in EnumerateEngineInstallations:

 1